AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/asset-type-overview.md

 ## Asset types best practices

-When deciding whether or not to use asset types, consider whether all assets of a given type are homogenous enough that they can be modeled by a type.
+When deciding whether or not to use asset types, consider whether all assets of a given type are similar enough that they can be modeled by a type.
 Additional metadata and stream references cannot be added to assets that are created from an asset type.